julian-kreis/maude-data-extractor/README.md

 **MacOS**

-- After downloading, move the application to a user-writable location on your computer

 - Run the application file

+- You may need to allow the program to "run anyways" in settings

 ## If you get errors running the published applications, try creating a local build on your computer